 If your proxy is properly returned to the Company, the shares represented thereby will be voted at the Annual Meeting in accordance with the instructions specified thereon.
-If you return your proxy without specifying how the shares represented thereby are to be voted, the proxy will be voted in the manner unanimously approved by our Board of Directors, as follows: (i) FOR the election of the directors proposed by our Board; (ii) FOR the approval of the Charter Amendment; (iii) FOR the approval of the Plan Amendment; (iv) FOR ratification of the appointment of OUM & Co.
-LLP as our independent registered public accounting firm for our current fiscal year; and (v) at the discretion of the proxy holders on any other matter that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+If you return your proxy without specifying how the shares represented thereby are to be voted, the proxy will be voted in the manner unanimously approved by our Board of Directors, as follows: (i) FOR the election of the five director nominees proposed by our Board; (ii) FOR ratification of the appointment of OUM & Co.
+LLP as our independent registered public accounting firm for our current fiscal year; and (iii) at the discretion of the proxy holders on any other matter that may properly come before the Annual Meeting or any adjournment or postponement thereof.